mvpbee/react-native-ai-chat/README.md

   content: string;
   sender: Sender;
 }

+export type Sender = "user" | "ai";
 ```

 Each of `chatId`, `message` or `messages` can be disabled from sending via the component props.

 ## Response

-The response expected is simply be the last message from the AI as a `string`.
+The response expected is simply the last message from the AI as a `string`.

 ## Examples

 Current backend examples available:

 - OpenAI + Express

+# Testing

+Coming Soon™